Vierbeuter/craft-module-field-type/README.md

 Let us sum up the lib's benefits:

-* **clear definition** of which matrix blocks have which subfields in your PHP code &rarr; no (well, "no" … let's say: less) annoying clicking through the CP
+* **fields of matrix blocks are moved** from Craft's CP to PHP resulting in a **clear definition** of which matrix blocks have which subfields in your Craft plugin/module code &rarr; no (well, "no" … let's say: less) annoying clicking through the CP
 * **every change** of a module's fields is recorded **in your VCS** (Git, Mercurial etc.) while being easier tracable than it would be in Craft's `project.yaml` (since that config file can grow really large)
 * **less** (or at least easier resolvable) merge **conflicts** in the `project.yaml` since the matrix block fields are defined somewhere else (in your PHP code)